xwal/awesome-stars/topics.md

 - [txthinking/brook](https://github.com/txthinking/brook) - A cross-platform programmable network tool
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [TonnyL/Awesome_APIs](https://github.com/TonnyL/Awesome_APIs) - :octocat: A collection of APIs
 - [Tencent/MMKV](https://github.com/Tencent/MMKV) - An efficient, small mobile key-value storage framework developed by WeChat.
-Works on Android, iOS, macOS, Windows, and POSIX.
+Works on Android, iOS, macOS, Windows, POSIX, and OHOS.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
 - [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of apps, built on top of the W3C WebDriver protocol
 - [Tencent/wcdb](https://github.com/Tencent/wcdb) - WCDB is a cross-platform database framework developed by WeChat.